STAND. COM. REP. NO. 479

 RE: H.B.
 No. 1078

 Honorable Scott K. Saiki

 Speaker, House of Representatives

 Regular Session of 2021

 State of Hawaii

-Your Committees received testimony in support of this measure from the Kailua Neighborhood Board, Maui Hotel & Lodging Association, Hawaii Appleseed Center for Law and Economic Justice, and three individuals.
-Your Committees received testimony in opposition to this measure from the Hawaii Tourism Authority and thirteen individuals.
-Your Committees received comments on this measure from the Department of Taxation, Tax Foundation of Hawaii, and three individuals.
+Your Committee received testimony in support of this measure from nine individuals.
+Your Committee received testimony in opposition to this measure from the Hawaii Government Employees Association, AFSCME Local 152, AFL-CIO.
+Your Committee received comments on this measure from the Department of Education.

-As affirmed by the records of votes of the members of your Committees on Tourism and International Affairs, Commerce and Consumer Protection, and Judiciary and Labor that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 519, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 519, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1078, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1078, H.D.
+1, and be referred to your Committee on Finance.

 Respectfully submitted on behalf of the members of the Committee on Education,